Gift cards and vouchers

 I've received a gift card/voucher – what should I do with it?
 It's simple – spend it as quickly as possible!
 That way you won't be affected if the retailer does go bust, plus you minimise the risk of you losing it/shoving it somewhere safe and forgetting all about it until after the credit runs out.

 Remember, most gift cards and vouchers have expiry dates.
 Also check the terms and conditions of any gift card you get for any quirks.
 For example, from 18 months of the purchase date, One4all deducts 90p every month from the card's balance until it reaches zero.
-Love2Shop cards expire after 18 months.
+Love2Shop cards have an expiry date printed on them.

 Get Our Free Money Tips Email!